ChristChurchMayfair/ccm_jekyll_site/jekyllversion/ccmsite/index.md

 Welcome
 =======
-We're a church in the heart of London who blah blah blah.
+We're a church in the heart of London.
+We believe that God, the creator of everything, has revealed himself to humanity through the Bible.

+So we meet on Sundays and during the week to study the Bible.

 Another para.